themonetizr/monetizr-challenges-unity-sdk/README.md

 # Usage

 You have to create and use one instance of `ChallengesClient`  class and use it to communicate with the Monetizr Challenges API.
 You also have to set the current user's information in `ChallengesClient.playerInfo` (at least the identifier) to use the SDK.
 Challenge list can be retrieved using `GetList`.
 Whenever a progress is being made by player, `UpdateChallenge` has to be called.
-When the challenge is done, a claim button must be shown in the challenge menu and `ClaimChallenge` must be called whenever player clicks it.
+When the challenge is done, a claim button must be shown in the challenge menu and `ClaimChallenge` must be called whenever player clicks on the 'claim'.

 # Reference
 [Detailed Documentation](#documentation)